Shoes: Finding the Right Fit

 The stability of a shoe often depends on the material that it is made of.
-For example, leather shoes are typically sturdy; shoes made of mesh or other man-made materials are more likely to lose their shape, and offer less support.
+For example, leather shoes are typically sturdy, while shoes made of mesh or other man-made materials are more likely to lose their shape and offer less support.

 All shoes are divided into two parts — upper and lower.
 The upper section consists of the toe box, vamp, and heel counter.
 The lower section includes the insole, shank, midsole, and outsole.

 Toe Box.
 The toe box is the front area of the shoe where the toes rest.
 This area can be round, square, or pointed in shape.
 The deeper the toe box, the more room for your toes.
-This is especially important for individuals with hammer toes (a deformity of the second, third or fourth toe), or crossover toe (when the second toe bends toward, or crosses over, the big toe).
+This is especially important for individuals with hammer toes (toes that curl upward and strike the top of the toe box), or crossover toe (when one toe overlaps another toe).

 Counter.
 The heel counter is the back of the shoe that holds the heel in place.
 A stiff counter offers greater heel control and stability.
 If you have a pronated (flat) foot, you should look for shoes with stiff counters.